AustinWalsh/Datasets-COVID-19/README.md

 Markdown file format for submissions can be found here.
 Simply cut and paste the content an add your references.

+Contributions: Please feel to fork this repo, create new md files, anyone can contributes, please follow all license guidelines.
+You are welcome to join my project, feel free to request to become a collaborator.

 NOTE: The information, links, and data provided here are simply of reference of available resources and subject to the data use agreements from their source location.
 Please cite the source